Trevor Neilson: Career

 Upon leaving Washington State University, Neilson moved to Washington, D.C. where he became an intern for United States Representative Jolene Unsoeld in the Lyndon Baines Johnson Congressional Scholar program.
 Following that internship and Bill Clinton’s election as president, Neilson moved to the White House where he became an intern in the White House Office of Scheduling and Advance.
-After serving in that role, Neilson became a member of the White House Advance Team, traveling ahead of President Clinton to manage meetings and events around the world.
+After that, Neilson became a member of the White House Advance Team, traveling ahead of President Clinton to manage meetings and events around the world.

 After leaving the White House, Neilson returned to Seattle and began working for EvansGroup where he helped launch the public affairs practice.
 After a short time, Neilson left EvansGroup to pursue his passion for public education with a position at the Washington Education Association.

 After two years in that position, Neilson was hired by General John Stanford to become Director of Communications for the Seattle Public Schools.
 Stanford, a former leader of the Gulf War, had been hired by the Seattle School Board to implement an aggressive reform agenda.
 Stanford became a beloved figure in Seattle, rallying parents, students and the business community to turn around a failing school system.
 After a few months on the job, Neilson had the responsibility of announcing to the public and media that Stanford had leukemia.
-Stanford waged an aggressive, and very public, fight against the disease, but died on November 28, 1998.
-Neilson held a news conference with media in Seattle to announce his death.